-This test on its own course may not be sufficient to perfectly isolate image concerns from other considerations.
-It still remains important to rule out other ways in which making actions private may also affect behavior.
+This test on its own may not be sufficient to perfectly isolate image concerns from other considerations.
+It remains important to rule out other ways in which making actions private may also affect behavior.
 For example, there may be differences in behavior driven entirely by general concerns over privacy itself, rather than image.
-Alternatively, private action shuts off the possibility of social learning (e.g., if you are able to see whether others undertake an action, you may update your beliefs about any uncertain aspects of the costs or benefits of that action).
+Alternatively, private action shuts off the possibility of social learning (e.g., if an individual is able to see whether others undertake an action, they may update their beliefs about any uncertain aspects of the costs or benefits of that action).
 In addition, making actions private may weaken externality effects; an individual may only want to engage in certain behaviors if they know others are also going to do so.
 For example, a student may be more likely to agree to attend a study session if they know others will as well because there are externalities in consumption (it is more fun to study with others) or production (studying may be more effective when many people participate).
-Thus, a strategy of altering Pr{-i} may also change B (or expectations of B) which has its own independent effect on \tilde{a}i .
-Further, making the action private may also change other factors that affect decision-making, such as costs, C; for example, takeup of a food assistance program may increase when benefits switch from paper stamps to electronic benefit transfer (EBT) cards not just because of the increased privacy and reduced image concerns, but because the cards lower transactions costs (they take less time and are much easier to use and store than carrying around and counting out stamps in the market).
-Finally, whether for experimental or non-experimental designs, it is also important to make sure that the context and environment for the public and private settings is as similar as possible.
-For example, comparing donations when people are asked in front of others during the day at the workplace to donations when people are asked privately via computer at home at night or on a weekend may capture many other effects.

-And of course, even aside from these concerns, this simple test will not tell us about the underlying mechanism behind the image concern; we return to this issue in more detail in Section 4 below.
+Thus, a strategy of altering Pr{-i} may also change B (or expectations of B), which has its own independent effect on \tilde{a}i .
+Further, making the action private may also change other factors that affect decision making, such as C; for example, take-up of a food assistance program may increase when benefits switch from paper stamps to electronic benefit transfer (EBT) cards, not only because of the increased privacy and reduced image concerns, but also because the cards lower transaction costs (they take less time and are much easier to use and store than stamps, which must be carried around and counted out in the market).
+Finally, whether for experimental or nonexperimental designs, it is also important to make sure that the context and environment for the public and private settings are as similar as possible.
+For example, comparing donations when people are asked in front of others, during the day, and at the workplace to donations when people are asked privately, via computer, at home, and at night or on a weekend may capture many other effects.
+Of course, even aside from these concerns, this simple test will not tell us about the underlying mechanism behind the image concern; we return to this issue in more detail in Section 4.

-Tests for social image concerns based on varying \Pr{-i} can then be further refined by exploiting some reasonable or measurable variation in λ or ω (or the individual's expectations or perceptions of ω) and examining heterogeneous responses.
-For example, if we assume that ε has some distribution F, then in the latent variable model above we would arrive at the effect of a change in the likelihood that the individual undertakes the action as a function of changing the observability of that action as, from which it is easy to show, and
+Tests for social image concerns based on varying Pr{-i} can then be further refined by exploiting some reasonable or measurable variation in λ or ω (or the individual's expectations or perceptions of ω) and examining heterogeneous responses.
+For example, if we assume that ε has some distribution F, then, in the latent variable model above, we would arrive at the effect of a change in the likelihood that the individual undertakes the action as a function of changing the observability of that action:

-$$\frac{\partial F(B_i - C_i + \lambda{ij} E_i(\omega_j) \operatorname{Pr}{-i} (\sigma_i = h \mid a_i))}{\partial \operatorname{Pr}{-i} (\sigma_i = h \mid a_i)} = \lambda{ij} E_i(\omega_j) F'(B_i - C_i + \lambda{ij} E_i(\omega_j) \operatorname{Pr}{-i} (\sigma_i = h \mid a_i)),$$ (3)
+$$\frac{\partial F[B_i - C_i + \lambda{ij}E_i(\omega_j)\Pr{-i}(\sigma_i = b \mid a_i)]}{\partial \Pr{-i}(\sigma_i = b \mid a_i)} = \lambda{ij}E_i(\omega_j)F'[B_i - C_i + \lambda{ij}E_i(\omega_j)\Pr{-i}(\sigma_i = b \mid a_i)],$$ 3.